GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

-This API will return HTTP Status code 200 if the report is deleted successfully.
-The API will return other HTTP Status codes in case of any other errors and the report will not be deleted.
-Refer to the [Error Messages](#error-messages) for specific details.
+This API returns the HTTP Status code 200 when the report is deleted successfully.
+If other errors occur, the API returns other HTTP Status codes and the report will not be deleted.
+Refer to the [Error Messages](#error-messages) section for details.

 See the [Response JSON](#response-json) section for the response structure and specific examples.